Gazi-Project-Nebula/Backend/README.md

 *   **Tamper-Evident Logic:** Votes are linked via a hash chain (Blockchain concept), ensuring historical integrity.
 *   **Automated Scheduling:** Background jobs (APScheduler) to automatically open/close elections.
 *   **Real-time Results:** Instant calculation of election results.
+*   **Automated Seeding:** The application automatically populates the database with rich mock data (50+ users, 10+ varied elections) on startup if the database is empty.

 ## 🛠 Tech Stack